Impressive OPEX Savings for H₂S Removal

 Using Biological Regeneration (BR) Technology for Biogas Upgrading Projects

-DMT Clear Gas Solutions is no stranger to prestigious industry awards.
-In 2018, DMT received the “Biogas Innovation of the Year” award from the American Biogas Council.
-This award was for their biogas upgrading plant on a dairy farm located in Fair Oaks, Indiana.
-The plant incorporates DMT’s Sulfurex® BR system for bulk hydrogen sulfide (H2S) removal upfront of their reliable Carborex® MS system for carbon dioxide (CO2) removal.
+DMT Clear Gas Solutions is no stranger to hydrogen sulfide (H2S) removal from biogas nor prestigious industry awards.
+In 2018, DMT received the “Biogas Innovation of the Year” award from the American Biogas Council for their fully integrated biogas conditioning and upgrading plant on a dairy farm located in Fair Oaks, Indiana.
+The plant incorporates DMT’s Sulfurex® BR system for bulk H2S removal upfront of their reliable Carborex® MS system for carbon dioxide (CO2) removal.

 Why remove H2S from the raw biogas?

 H2S is a dangerous toxic constituent.
 Exposure to humans causes a range of symptoms including tremors, skin irritation, headaches, and nausea.
 While inhaling high concentrations can cause rapid unconsciousness, H2S is also extremely corrosive to equipment.
 When combined with water, it forms sulfuric acid which can cause costly damage to tanks, pipework, valves, or compressors.

 Because of this, DMT removes H2S upfront of the feed gas compressor to the Carborex® MS. This decision saves clients money that would otherwise be spent on compressor servicing and breakdowns.

 DMT has been very effective in developing a suite of H2S removal solutions.
 While the Sulfurex® BR is similar in many ways to the Sulfurex® CR, it is distinguished by one important component.
 This is the biological process integrated with the caustic scrubber, which includes a standalone reactor and settler.
 The reactor is the home of the Thiobacillus bacteria which thrives in the optimal conditions set by DMT’s engineering team.